patrick-steele-idem/morphdom/README.md

 [![Build Status](https://travis-ci.org/patrick-steele-idem/morphdom.svg?branch=master)](https://travis-ci.org/patrick-steele-idem/morphdom)

-_NOTE: This module is experimental, but seems to work in the latest browsers (including IE9+)._

 Lightweight module for morphing an existing DOM node tree to match a target DOM node tree.
 It's fast and works with the real DOM—no virtual DOM here!

 This module was created to solve the problem of updating the DOM in response to a UI component or page being rerendered.
 One way to update the DOM is to simply toss away the existing DOM tree and replace it with a new DOM tree (e.g., `myContainer.innerHTML = newHTML`).
 While replacing an existing DOM tree with an entirely new DOM tree will actually be very fast, it comes with a cost.
 The cost is that all of the internal state associated with the existing DOM nodes (scroll positions, input caret positions, CSS transition states, etc.) will be lost.
 Instead of replacing the existing DOM tree with a new DOM tree we want to _transform_ the existing DOM tree to match the new DOM tree while minimizing the number of changes to the existing DOM tree.
 This is exactly what the `morphdom` module does!
 Give it an existing DOM node tree and a target DOM node tree and it will efficiently transform the existing DOM node tree to exactly match the target DOM node tree with the minimum amount of changes.